Share the road with trucks

 Percentage of people surveyed who could identify each truck blind spot

-Low awareness of truck blind sports can lead to incidents such as sideswipes or rear-end crashes, which are some of the most common incidents Transurban responds to across our road network.
+Low awareness of truck blind spots can lead to incidents such as sideswipes or rear-end crashes, which are some of the most common incidents Transurban responds to across our road network.

 Road transport accounts for nearly a third of all freight in Australia, moving most of the commodities made and used around the country — things like food, fuel, household appliances and online shopping will generally reach their destinations by road.